Measuring portfolio performance with Transcalc – the manual

 Taking and building a position

 As an investor, you probably heard the term taking a position and a position building.
 You take a position when you buy (or sell shares to create a short position) in a particular equity.
-If we compare investing to a battle, you usually don’t throw all your soldiers on the line at once.
-Rather, you have a certain deployment schedule, and you do it gradually depending on the circumstances at the time.
-Similarly with investing — you take a position using a part of your funds, wait and at look how the market behaves, and then you decide what to do next.
+You take a position using a part of your funds, wait and at look how the market behaves, and then you decide what to do next.
 Your options are to take a larger position, withdraw from the position or keep the current position as it is.
 You repeat this process multiple times, which is position building.
 If you finish this process, i.e. you add no more funds to the particular investment, you have built your position, and you hope that it will be profitable.

 Reducing and closing the position